Home > Resources > FAQs & GUIDES

 An Order of the Court requiring an individual to do or to cease doing a specific act.

-A person with many years’ experience in the law who is appointed by the government to determine complex cases in the Family Court.
+A person with many years’ experience in the law who is appointed by the government to determine cases in Division 2 of the Federal Circuit and Family Court of Australia.

 The process of going to court.
 This could be a short process, or a very drawn out one, depending on your case.

-Where one parent wants to move a long distance away from the other parent (often interstate or overseas) and take the children with them.
-A parent should not move in this manner without a court order permitting them to do so.
+Where one parent wants to move a long distance away from the other parent and take the children with them.

-Rules relating to what evidence (including documentary evidence) may be admitted in the courts and what will not.
-A well-known rule of evidence relates to the inadmissibility of ‘hearsay evidence; ie when someone says that they heard something said.
+Rules relating to what evidence may be admitted in the courts and what will not.

 The point at which a relationship between two people has irretrievably broken down.

-Where a married or de facto couple separates but continue to live in the same home.
-A couple who have separated under one roof may require legal assistance to establish their date of separation, relevant for divorce proceedings.
+Where a married or de facto couple separates but continues to live in the same home.

 See Maintenance.